 In my walking away I have many thoughts running through my mind.
 Will I see him again?
 What’s his story I wonder?
 Lord, I’m so sorry I denied you?
 I understand that in order to follow you, I must give up some of my selfish ways.
 That’s hard Lord, I say.

 About a week or so later I’m at daily mass sitting with my friend Luis in the middle of the pews.
 I notice this man once again, he’s sitting two rows in front of me.
 He is with his family.
 I see he has kids and a wife and that brings joy to my heart.
 I’m not sure how it happens, but during the sign of peace he turns around and finds me.
-He says “la paz, and in English says thank you, thank you.”
+I tell him “la paz, and in English he says thank you, thank you.”
 There is something different about the people in Piura choosing to say thank you in your native language.
 It’s an intentional choice on their part and it moves my heart.

 I didn’t have to hear his words, for I know his gratitude.
 I then smile back, nod my head and point to the man on the cross.

 And so I learn, this is what it means to deny myself and follow God.
 That’s a tough pill to swallow sometimes, I say.
 A pill that will only go down by asking for His grace.
 So I count the cost and then ask for more grace.
 For if I want to truly live a life in the Holy Spirit.
-I will surely be inconvenienced, and therefore I will surely need so much more of His amazing grace.
+I will surely will be inconvenienced, and therefore I will surely need so much more of His amazing grace.

 Are you aware of the times in which you deny the Lord’s call?
 Will you allow yourself to be inconvenienced for the sake of building His kingdom?
 What are the areas in your life in which you must deny yourself to follow Him?